-Seven Days in Mumbai: A Journal of Train Crushes, Butter Garlic Crab, and Walking 20,000 Steps Daily
+Seven Days in Mumbai: Train Crushes, Butter Garlic Crab, and 20,000 Steps a Day

 Day 1: Arrival and Sensory Overload

-Landed at BOM at 11 PM.
-The pre-paid taxi counter saved me from the tout gauntlet outside — INR 700 to Colaba, no negotiation needed.
+Land at BOM at 11 PM, and the pre-paid taxi counter spares you the tout gauntlet outside — INR 700 to Colaba, no negotiation needed.

-The drive from the airport is a full introduction to Mumbai.
-Ninety minutes of stop-and-go through a city that feels like it's still wide awake at midnight.
+The drive from the airport is a full introduction to Mumbai: ninety minutes of stop-and-go through a city that feels wide awake at midnight.
 Slums and skyscrapers.
 Street food carts still serving.
 Construction everywhere.

-Checked into a mid-range hotel near the Taj Mahal Palace Hotel.
-Dropped my bags and walked to Bademiya for late-night kebabs because I'd read about it and couldn't wait.
-Seekh kebab roll, INR 180.
-Eaten standing up in a lane behind a five-star hotel.
-The meat was smoky and the chutney burned perfectly.
-Mumbai was already making sense.
+Check into a mid-range hotel near the Taj Mahal Palace Hotel, drop your bags, and walk straight to Bademiya for late-night kebabs — the reputation precedes it, and waiting is not an option.
+A seekh kebab roll runs INR 180, eaten standing up in a lane behind a five-star hotel.
+The meat comes smoky, the chutney burns perfectly, and Mumbai already starts to make sense.

 Day 2: South Mumbai Heritage

-Started at CST — the Victorian Gothic train station that's also a UNESCO site.
-Three million commuters pass through daily, and the building looks like it belongs in London if London were designed by someone on a sugar rush.
+Start at CST — the Victorian Gothic train station that doubles as a UNESCO site.
+Three million commuters pass through daily, and the building looks like it belongs in London, if London had been designed by someone on a sugar rush.
 Gargoyles, stained glass, pointed arches.
-I stood outside photographing it for 20 minutes while commuters streamed around me like water around a rock.
+Stand outside photographing it for twenty minutes while commuters stream around you like water around a rock.

-Walked to Crawford Market.
-Rudyard Kipling's father designed the reliefs above the entrance — a fact that seems too perfect to be true but is.
+Walk to Crawford Market.
+Rudyard Kipling's father designed the reliefs above the entrance — a fact too perfect to be true, and yet true.
 Inside: wholesale chaos.
 Mangoes, dried fruits, imported cheese.
-A man selling live chickens next to a man selling Swiss chocolate.
+A man selling live chickens beside a man selling Swiss chocolate.

-Pav bhaji at Cannon for lunch.
-INR 150.
-The butter-drenched pav was golden and crispy.
-The bhaji was thick and spicy.
-I understand now why Mumbai treats this as a food group.
+Pav bhaji at Cannon for lunch, INR 150.
+The butter-drenched pav arrives golden and crispy, the bhaji thick and spicy — and suddenly it's clear why Mumbai treats this as a food group.

-Afternoon walk along Marine Drive from Nariman Point to Chowpatty.
-3.6 km along the seafront.
-The Art Deco buildings on the left were stunning — Mumbai's Art Deco ensemble is the world's second largest after Miami's.
-Bhel puri at Chowpatty (INR 50) while watching the sunset turn the Arabian Sea orange.
+The afternoon belongs to Marine Drive, a 3.6 km walk along the seafront from Nariman Point to Chowpatty.
+The Art Deco buildings on the left are stunning — Mumbai's Art Deco ensemble is the world's second largest after Miami's.
+Bhel puri at Chowpatty (INR 50) while the sunset turns the Arabian Sea orange.

-Sitaphal kulfi at Bachelorr's.
-INR 80.
-Since 1930.
-Custard apple ice cream that reminded me kulfi and gelato should be discussed in the same breath.
+Sitaphal kulfi at Bachelorr's, INR 80, going strong since 1930.
+Custard apple ice cream that makes the case kulfi and gelato belong in the same conversation.

 Dinner at Trishna in Fort.
-The butter garlic crab.
-I need a moment.
-This dish — muddy, garlicky, impossibly rich — might be the best single plate of food I've eaten in India.
+The butter garlic crab deserves a moment of its own — muddy, garlicky, impossibly rich, and arguably the best single plate of food in India.
 INR 1,100 for two with rice and drinks.
 Worth every paisa.

 Day 3: Elephanta Caves

-Ferry from Gateway of India jetty.
-INR 250 return.
-Buy from the Government counter, not touts.
+Catch the ferry from the Gateway of India jetty, INR 250 return — buy from the Government counter, not the touts.

 The boat ride takes an hour.
-Elephanta Island rises from the harbor with 120 steps to the caves (toy train available, INR 10, for the non-ambitious).
-The 5th-7th century rock-cut cave temples are remarkable — the three-headed Shiva sculpture (Trimurti) is 6 meters tall and carved from living rock.
+Elephanta Island rises from the harbor, with 120 steps up to the caves (a toy train runs for the non-ambitious, INR 10).
+The 5th–7th century rock-cut cave temples are remarkable — the three-headed Shiva sculpture (Trimurti) stands 6 meters tall, carved from living rock.
 Entry INR 600 for foreigners.
 Closed Mondays.

-Back in the afternoon.
+Back by afternoon.
 Lunch at Cafe Mondegar in Colaba — retro jukebox, Mario Miranda murals on the walls, beer and burgers (INR 500).
-Then to CSMVS Museum — excellent Indus Valley artifacts and Mughal miniatures.
+Then on to the CSMVS Museum for its excellent Indus Valley artifacts and Mughal miniatures.
 INR 500 entry for foreigners.

 Day 4: Dharavi, Dabbawalas, and Haji Ali

-Dharavi walking tour with Reality Tours.
-INR 1,200.
-Two and a half hours that rewired my thinking.
+Start with a Dharavi walking tour by Reality Tours, INR 1,200.
+Two and a half hours that rewire how you think about the place.
 The recycling district alone processes 80% of Mumbai's plastic waste.
 Leather workshops, pottery kilns, embroidery units — all in narrow lanes where community runs on trust and handshake deals.

-Photography restricted.
-Which is right.
+Photography is restricted, which is right.
 These are people's homes and livelihoods, not a photo opportunity.

-12:15 PM: Churchgate station overbridge.
-Watched the dabbawalas sort 200,000 lunch boxes in 30 minutes.
-The coding system — painted symbols on tin lids — works with zero technology.
-I've seen billion-dollar logistics platforms that don't work this well.
+12:15 PM, Churchgate station overbridge: watch the dabbawalas sort 200,000 lunch boxes in thirty minutes.
+The coding system — painted symbols on tin lids — runs on zero technology and outperforms billion-dollar logistics platforms.

 Lunch at Kyani & Co.
-Bun maska and Irani chai.
-INR 60.
-The cafe is 128 years old and feels every year of it.
-Marble tables, surly waiters, ceiling fans that predate independence.
+Bun maska and Irani chai, INR 60.
+The cafe is 128 years old and wears every year of it — marble tables, surly waiters, ceiling fans that predate independence.
 Perfect.

 Haji Ali Dargah at low tide.
-The walk across the narrow causeway with the sea on both sides — 500 meters into the Arabian Sea — is meditative.
-The mosque itself is peaceful inside.
+The walk across the narrow causeway, sea on both sides — 500 meters into the Arabian Sea — is genuinely meditative, and the mosque inside is peaceful.
 Free entry.
-I lingered longer than planned.
+Plan to linger longer than expected.

 Day 5: Bandra

-First-class train ticket from Churchgate to Bandra on the Western Line.
-INR 80.
-Mid-day, the first-class compartment was almost empty.
-The window frames neighborhoods like a film reel — old buildings giving way to suburban sprawl.
+A first-class train ticket from Churchgate to Bandra on the Western Line costs INR 80.
+Mid-day, the first-class compartment runs almost empty, and the window frames neighborhoods like a film reel — old buildings giving way to suburban sprawl.

-Bandra Bandstand promenade.
-Walked past Shah Rukh Khan's Mannat bungalow.
-A cluster of fans stood outside the gate taking photos.
-I felt like an anthropologist studying a religion.
+The Bandra Bandstand promenade leads past Shah Rukh Khan's Mannat bungalow, where a cluster of fans stands outside the gate taking photos — part celebrity sighting, part anthropology.

-Lunch at Pali Village Cafe in a converted bungalow.
-Great filter coffee, brunch vibes.
-INR 600 for two.
+Lunch at Pali Village Cafe, set in a converted bungalow: great filter coffee, brunch vibes, INR 600 for two.

-Mount Mary Church and Bandra Fort ruins — Portuguese-era remnants with sea views.
+Mount Mary Church and the Bandra Fort ruins — Portuguese-era remnants with sea views.
 Free.

 Dinner at Lucky Biryani.
-No-frills, cash-only, legendary chicken biryani for INR 250.
-The rice was perfectly layered and the meat fell off the bone.
-Sometimes the best food comes from places with no decor and one item on the menu.
+No-frills, cash-only, and legendary: chicken biryani for INR 250, the rice perfectly layered, the meat falling off the bone.
+Sometimes the best food comes from a place with no decor and one item on the menu.

 Day 6: Bollywood and Juhu

-Bollywood Film City tour in Goregaon.
-INR 2,000.
-Four hours behind the scenes at India's film factory.
-Saw an actual shoot in progress — an elaborate dance sequence with 40 backup dancers on a fake palace set.
-The production value was impressive.
-The lunch break chai was terrible.
+A Bollywood Film City tour in Goregaon runs INR 2,000 — four hours behind the scenes at India's film factory.
+Catch an actual shoot in progress, an elaborate dance sequence with 40 backup dancers on a fake palace set.
+The production value impresses; the lunch-break chai does not.

-Juhu Beach at sunset.
-Pav bhaji and chaat from the beach stalls.
-INR 150 total.
-The beach itself is wide and busy — families, horse rides, cricket, balloon sellers.
-Amitabh Bachchan's bungalow visible in the distance.
+Juhu Beach at sunset, with pav bhaji and chaat from the beach stalls, INR 150 total.
+The beach runs wide and busy — families, horse rides, cricket, balloon sellers — with Amitabh Bachchan's bungalow visible in the distance.

-Dinner at The Table in Colaba.
-Farm-to-table, global influences, beautiful space.
-INR 2,800 for two.
-After six days of street food, my stomach appreciated the gentleness.
+Dinner at The Table in Colaba: farm-to-table, global influences, a beautiful space, INR 2,800 for two.
+After six days of street food, your stomach will appreciate the gentleness.

-Drinks at Aer, Four Seasons.
-34th floor.
-Mumbai's skyline spread below.
+Drinks at Aer, Four Seasons — 34th floor, Mumbai's skyline spread below.
 Cocktails INR 900 each.
-Expensive, but the view of the Queen's Necklace from above made it worth one round.
+Expensive, but the view of the Queen's Necklace from above earns one round.

 Day 7: Last Morning

-Final shopping on Colaba Causeway.
-Picked up scarves and jewelry.
-Bargained hard — started at 40% of asking price, settled at 55%.
-Both parties seemed satisfied.
+Final shopping on Colaba Causeway for scarves and jewelry.
+Bargain hard — open at 40% of the asking price, settle around 55%, and both sides walk away satisfied.

-Pre-paid taxi to BOM.
-INR 750.
-Left four hours before my flight because Mumbai traffic is genuinely unpredictable.
+Pre-paid taxi to BOM, INR 750.
+Leave four hours before the flight, because Mumbai traffic is genuinely unpredictable.

 If Mumbai's intensity gets overwhelming, Goa is a short flight away for beach decompression.